Code-Institute-Submissions/teeinthesun/README.md

  - CSS Grid for the flexible layout of the website
  - Bootstrap for the responsive navigation bar
  - JQuery and Javascript to enable the lightbox feature on the images and to change the colour of buttons/social media links upon hovering.
- - Javascript is also used to manage the alert box and datepicker on the booking form.
-The datepicker is set so that the minimum date that can be chosen for arrival is today and the departure date cannot be set to be before the arrival date.
+ - Javascript is also used to manage the alert box and datepicker on the booking form, and is used to power the price calculator on the booking form.
- - Bower is used to manage the installation of libraries and frameworks

 ## Testing